n3dst4/gumshoe-fvtt/README.md

 ## Using the built-in game systems

-The system comes preconfigured for **Trail of Cthulhu**.
+The system comes preconfigured for **Trial of Cthulhu**.
 If that's what you want to play, you can skip this section and move ahead to [Making PCs](#making-pcs).

-If you want to use one of the other built-in systems, open the Settings sidebar tab and look for the **GUMSHOE System Settings** button.
+If you want to use one of the other built-in systems, open the Settings sidebar tab and look for the **INVESTIGATOR System Settings** button.
 Click this to open the configuration.
 You can ignore 90% of this window and just choose one of the presets at the top!
 If you want to tweak the other setting can can do so.

 ## Setting up any system that isn't built in